shakjaguar/SimplePGP/README.md

 # SimplePGP
-This is a simple pgp program using python
+This is a simple PGP program using Python streamlined with a command line interface

+## Requirements
+- Python 3.x

+## Quickstart

+TODO